srcML/srcML/BUILD.md

 The presets' default generator is [ninja](https://ninja-build.org).
 To use `make`, see [Using Make](#using-make).

-The following targets are supported with their usual meaning.
+The following targets are supported with their usual meaning:

 ```console
 ninja